What should I do with my old pumpkin? Smash it, bury it, but don’t trash it - NewsBreak

 What should I do with my old pumpkin?
 Smash it, bury it, but don’t trash it

-SIOUX FALLS, S.D.
-(KELO) – The toothy grin is starting to sag, wrinkles are deepening and it’s been days since a candle illuminated your jack-o’-lantern’s hand-carved expression – while trashing it may be tempting, experts say there are better ways to dispose of your old pumpkin.

-Instead, take that pumpkin to a compost site, use it in a garden or set it in an appropriate place as wildlife food.Wreaths for Veterans prepare for the holiday season

-“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.
+“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.‘It was just too much’: Heavy rain hurts business at Modesto pumpkin farm

 A decomposing pumpkin in a landfill eventually turns into methane.
 Methane is a greenhouse gas that has more than 20 times the warming effect of carbon dioxide (CO2), according to the U.S. Department of Energy.